bugraaydingoz/boat-search-react/README.md

 ## Folder Structure

 I tried to keep the folder structures as simple as possible.
 Main folder here is `components` which is divided into smaller folders by feature.
 All components have their own file and they are exported from `index.js` to keep imports clean.
-Styled components are keps under a single file called `styles.js`
+Styled components are kept under a single file called `styles.js`

 ```
 .